mahdiridho/decodeAudioData/README.md

 ## Run
-* Open the file index.html on browser
+* Open the file index.html on chrome browser
 * Select the audiofile/h.wav file
 * See the log result of channel data, will be like :